-The following concept envisions the area as a key and welcoming gateway into the community.
+The redevelopment concept envisions the area as a key and welcoming gateway into the community.
 At the northern intersection of Pontiac Lake Road and Highland Road/M-59 is a two-story mixed-use concept with frontage along the roads and the lake, with parking located in the middle.
 The mixed-use concept includes restaurants, retail, and residential on the second floor.
 This area is intended to be walkable and integrated into the shoreline of Pontiac Lake.
 People can access this area via foot, bike, car, or boat.
 Boaters can dock along the boardwalk and walk to restaurants or shops.
 Along Highland Road/M-59 is traditional commercial development but an emphasis is placed on fronting buildings on M-59 and locating parking in the rear.
 There are limited curb cuts and the properties are served by access roads at the rear.
 At the western edge of the gateway is a cluster of townhomes.
-The southern end of the gateway is maintained as undeveloped open space.
-This area is not intended to be initially used for recreation but could be developed with walking trails in the future.
-However, as this is intended to be privately owned open space, doing so would require easements or other dedications.
+The northern end of the gateway is maintained as undeveloped open space.